Christian views on masturbation: United States

 The conservative Lutheran Church–Missouri Synod's Commission on Theology and Church Relations says the following regarding masturbation: "To view our sexuality in the context of a personal relationship of mutual love and commitment in marriage helps us to evaluate the practice.
 Chronic masturbation falls short of the Creator's intention for our use of the gift of sexuality, namely, that our sexual drives should be oriented toward communion with another person in the mutual love and commitment of marriage."

-The Wisconsin Evangelical Lutheran Synod has said the following regarding masturbation: “Masturbation is self-stimulation to some form of arousal and climax.
+The Wisconsin Evangelical Lutheran Synod has made the following declaration regarding masturbation: "Masturbation is self-stimulation to some form of arousal and climax.
 God gave sex as a gift and a blessing to human beings for marriage with a life-long partner of the opposite sex.
-Self-stimulation is a corruption of God’s gift and blessing of sex.”
+Self-stimulation is a corruption of God's gift and blessing of sex."